codeaholics/node-rdb-tools/README.md

 As mentioned above, the parser produces objects as its output.
 The following objects are produced:

+### Events

+The parser emits an `error` event when it detects a problem with the RDB file.

 ### Header

 This object is produced when the "magic header" at the beginning of the file is parsed.
 It is of little use to downstream components, but is provided for completeness and in anticipation of creating an RDB writer component.